-- 1) First occurrence -- student conference with principal and one-hour detention per each hour missed. - 2) Second occurrence -- student conference with principal & parent/guardian and one hour detention for each hour missed with possible three [3] days suspension from school. - 3) Third occurrence -- student conference with principal, parent/guardian, one hour detention for each hour missed, with possible five [5] days suspension from school.
+- First occurrence -- student conference with principal and one-hour detention per each hour missed. - Second occurrence -- student conference with principal & parent/guardian and one hour detention for each hour missed with possible three [3] days suspension from school at Administration discretion. - 3) Third occurrence -- student conference with principal, parent/guardian, one hour detention for each hour missed, with possible five [5] days suspension from school at Administration discretion.